eldarflour/eldarflour.github.io/usr/basics.md

 ***barley***, ***oats***, ***rye***, ***rice***, ***beans***, ***chickpeas***, and ***buckwheat***.
 Less dense sources include ***maize***, ***potatoes***,
 ***lentils***, and ***avocados***, for which more would be needed for the same amount of energy.
-Around [a quarter](/notes/choline) should ideally be legumes, such as [soybeans](https://ods.od.nih.gov/factsheets/Choline-HealthProfessional/#h3) or chickpeas, for the [choline](https://web.archive.org/web/20210126120914id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=50).
+Around [a quarter](/notes/choline) should be legumes, such as [soybeans](https://ods.od.nih.gov/factsheets/Choline-HealthProfessional/#h3) or chickpeas, for the [choline](https://web.archive.org/web/20210126120914id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=50).